jk11demo/COMP5202/content/Week01/index.md

 ---

 Watch this video that will give you a brief introduction on what programming is.
-Note: Some of the videos I show you in this course are part of another course, since they are from their own series.
+Note: Some of the videos I show you in this course are part of another courses found on the internet since they are from their own series.
 Although you are free to watch them (I can't stop you ) be aware that this course follows a different path to match the Degree pathway.
 So do this course work first, then if you have time spare - watch the other videos if you like.